Pivotal talks between Israel and Hamas begin in Egypt on eve of Gaza war anniversary

 Many uncertainties remain about the plan presented by U.S. President Donald Trump last week, including the disarmament of the militant group — a key Israeli demand — and the future governance of Gaza.
 Trump has indicated an agreement on Gaza could pave the way for a Middle East peace process that could reshape the region.

-Despite Trump ordering Israel to stop the bombing, Israel continued to pound Gaza with airstrikes, killing at least 19 people in the last 24 hours, the territory's Health Ministry said.
+Despite Trump ordering Israel to stop the bombing, Israeli forces continued to pound Gaza with airstrikes, killing at least 19 people in the last 24 hours, the territory's Health Ministry said.

-An Egyptian official said talks began at the Red Sea resort of Sharm el-Sheikh Monday afternoon.
+An Egyptian official said talks began Monday afternoon at the Red Sea resort of Sharm el-Sheikh.
 The official spoke on condition of anonymity because he was not authorized to speak publicly about the talks.

 Hamas said negotiations will focus on the first stage of a ceasefire, including the partial withdrawal of Israeli forces as well as the release of hostages held by the militants in Gaza in exchange for Palestinian prisoners in Israeli detention.

-El-Sisi spoke in a televised address commemorating the anniversary of the Oct.
-6, 1973, war with Israel that led to Egypt reclaiming the Sinai Peninsula, where Sharm el-Sheikh is located.
+El-Sisi spoke in a televised address commemorating the anniversary of the start of the 1973 war with Israel that led to Egypt reclaiming the Sinai Peninsula, where Sharm el-Sheikh is located.

 US wants Israeli bombing to stop